-The opportunity to coach young people through crisis pushed and stretched me, and the act of coaching itself felt like coming home.
+The opportunity to coach young people facing significant challenges pushed and stretched me, and the act of coaching itself felt like coming home.
 Finally, after 10 years of running after school programs, internship programs, and employment programs; after volunteering and mentoring; after fielding countless middle-of-the-night phone calls from friends and being their go-to person for deep listening, curious questions, empathy, and accountability; I discovered that coaching combines my skills and talents into a singular practice that I simply love.
 Coaching others, while challenging and intense as it may be, doesn’t feel like work.
 In the words of the poet Mayda del Valle, “It’s not occupation or a vocation; it’s a calling – and I’m replying.”

 What is coaching?